andrewstarritt/quaternion/README.md

 Quaternions numbers and scalar numbers, i.e. int or float, are inter-operable. int and float numbers are treated as Quaternions with zero imaginary components.
-Note: float numbers (a) and Quaternion numbers (q) do commute under
+Note: float numbers (a) and Quaternion numbers (q) do commute under multiplication and division:
-multiplication:

     q * a = a * q
+    q / a = (1/a) * q
+    a / q  = q.inverse() * a

 Mixed mode with complex numbers is also allowed.
 A complex number, z, is treated as a Quaternions, q, such that q.w = z.real, q.y = z.imag, and q.x and q.z are zero.

-The choice of aligning the imaginary part of a complex number to the j imaginary component as opposed to i or k is mathematically arbitrary.
+The choice of aligning the imaginary part of a complex number to the j imaginary part as opposed to i or k imaginary parts is mathematically arbitrary.
 However for Python, j is the natural choice and then the following, bar any rounding errors, will hold true for any complex value z: